joereddington/Mouse-Sniper/README.md

  - [ ]  It would be good if the screenshot periodically refreshed.
  - [ ]  Keep the application selected
  - [ ]  Option to automatically focus on application window
- - [x]  Should be able to save the screenshot to the home directory (or clipboard) as a actual screenshot.
+ - [ ]  Sometimes needs a 'click here and then move the mouse to the second click' (as opposed to a drag, which is click and release)
  - [ ]  The screen should indicate (colour of grid) if the program is active.
  - [ ]  Would be occasionally nice to do a 2/3 zoom because the location I want is  on a boundary... (possibly with press and hold...)
- - [x]  Zoom out one level
  - [ ]  put into stackexchange code review.
  - [ ]  second click
  - [ ]  settings from command line: always on top? preview window off?
+ - [x]  Should be able to save the screenshot to the home directory (or clipboard) as a actual screenshot.
+ - [x]  Zoom out one level
  - [x]  Always on top
  - [x]  Applications need two clicks, but the top menu needs one click....
  - [x]  Fix the 'tile cannot extend outside image' bug.